SmF2715/SmF2715/README.md

 - 👋 Hi, I’m @SmF2715
 - 👀 I’m interested in vodka
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning how to survive in that world
-- 💞️ I’m looking to collaborate on schodka
+- 💞️ I’m looking to collaborate with someone at r6siedge
 - 📫 How to reach me: please send me your messages at Telegram @DeD2715

 <!---